John Scott

 Raw, personal and political, John Scott: Firestorm presents an artist's searing critique of modernity's capacity for industrial warfare and the machines that enable it.

-Scott (1949-2022) deployed an idiosyncratic graphic language to represent apocalyptic machines and the imbalances of power, working in the tradition of Francisco Goya, Käthe Kollwitz, Nancy Spero, and others.
+Scott deployed an idiosyncratic graphic language to represent apocalyptic machines and power imbalances, working in the tradition of Francisco Goya, Käthe Kollwitz, Nancy Spero, and others.
 Scott grew up in Windsor, Ontario, across the river from Detroit, Michigan.
 Like many Canadian artists, writers, and intellectuals of his time, Scott was a close watcher of America, with a front-row seat on a sometimes rogue nation.
-Stylistically, his work is close to that of his contemporaries Jean-Michel Basquiat and William Kentridge, showing a kindred ferocity of mark making and dark urgency.
+Stylistically, his work is close to that of his contemporaries Jean-Michel Basquiat and William Kentridge, showing a kindred ferocity of mark-making and dark urgency.

-John Scott: Firestorm accompanies the exhibition of the same name organized by the McMichael Canadian Art Collection, curated by esteemed Canadian art scholar John O'Brian.
-It is the first major exhibition of Scott's work to focus on his imagery of machines and on modernity's capacity for industrial war - a body of work as meaningful today as it was when it first appeared in the 1970s.
-This publications features more than 100 of Scott's works, a detailed biography, and new critical writings on the artist.
+John Scott: Firestorm accompanies the exhibition of the same name organized by the McMichael Canadian Art Collection, curated by Canadian art scholar John O'Brian.
+It is the first major exhibition of Scott's work to focus on his imagery of machines and modernity's capacity for industrial war - a body of work as meaningful today as it was when it first appeared in the 1970s.
+This publication features over 100 of Scott's works, a detailed biography, and new critical writings on the artist.

 About the authors